mis à jour

 Based on Mediterranean diet with often some Asian fusion whereas fruit and vegetables coming primarily from our land and friends’ farms.
 Of all meals, lunch and dinner will be normally shared.
 We will do our best to make delicious meals and also would love to try some of your home recipes.
 Let us know of any animal/food allergies you have.

 IMPORTANT: we believe if you are in Italy you deserve to try food made by us, therefore we usually take care of the cooking and enjoy it.
-But in exchange for this you need to help with the washing (a word of advice: we strongly encourage all volunteers to learn well how to wash dishes, done with sponge, soap and water management.
-Being able to wash dishes well is THE most appreciated quality hosts acknowledge to guests).
+But in exchange for this you need to help with the washing.
+We strongly encourage all volunteers to learn well how to wash dishes, done with sponge, soap and water management.
+Being able to wash dishes well is THE most appreciated quality hosts acknowledge to guests.
+Not everything need to be washed all the time like pans we plan to use the next day (we try to keep away soap from our diet when possible) or plates used for fruit or non-greasy food.
+So no need to put soap on a plate with a couple of breadcrumbs.

 The main plot (the farm) is located in Giarre’s southern outskirts, less than a mile from the motorway’s (A18) exit and easily reachable by all buses covering the SS114.
 We are approximately 40 km from Catania International Airport, 35-50 minutes depending on connections between public transport – the train takes no more than 25 minutes to get to Catania Centrale railway station from Giarre.
 The apartment is 4 minutes on foot from the train station.